Making your perfect coffee

 2. Type of coffee used

-4. Purchase the right cups
+4. Purchase the suitable cups

 This is especially important for lattes and cappuccinos.
 If you get the wrong sizes, the proportions will be wrong.